 From Monday 6 January 2020, we're repaving the entire stretch of highway on Stonegate with natural Yorkstone paving.

-The works will be split into 4 phases with each phase taking around 3 to 4 weeks to complete.
-We expect the works to be complete by 8 May 2020.
+The works will be split into 4 phases with each phase taking around 3 to 4 weeks to complete, working 7 days a week to accelerate this as best as we can.
+We expect the works to be complete by Friday 3 April 2020.

 The repaving of Stonegate will: